Beverly Hannah Jones

-Beverly Hannah-Jones (born 1960) is an architect, entrepreneur, and community leader in the U.S. state of Michigan.
+Beverly Hannah Jones (born 1960) is an American architect, entrepreneur, and Black community leader in Michigan.
 She has been profiled as an "architect extraordinaire" as early as May 1995, and as half of "the dynamic duo of Detroit's downtown restaurants."

+Biography

-While in a pre-medical program at MSU, she took a few drafting courses, and then switched her major to architecture and began pursuing the goal of owning her own firm.
+While in a pre-medical program at Michigan State University, she took a few drafting courses, and then switched her major to architecture and began pursuing the goal of owning her own firm.
 She transferred to Lawrence Technological University in order to simultaneously build architectural skills and learn to run a business.
 She earned a bachelor's degree in 1985 and took a job with Albert Kahn Associates, where she worked for eight years and earned her architectural license.

-She then moved on to a smaller firm in Pontiac to get hands-on experience with business leadership, and the next year, launched her own firm, Hannah & Associates, Inc. She established a strong design and technical foundation while employed with the historic A/E firm, Albert Kahn Associates (AKA), and remains on the cutting edge of technology in architecture.
-She is also the proud recipient of the Lawrence Technological University 2009 Distinguished Alumni Achievement Award, as the first African American to receive this award in the history of LTU.
+She then moved on to a smaller firm in Pontiac to get hands-on experience with business leadership, and the next year, launched her own firm, Hannah & Associates, Inc.